reinaldorossetti/robot_automation/README.md

 Cart: If the products selected by the user are not being updated and calculated correctly in the cart, it will cause problem in payment.

-I am choose de Card:
+I will choose the shopping cart to perform the automated tests.

 1. Search the product
-2. Select options
+2. Select product and quantity
     - get values
-3. Validated values:
+3. Validated values on the shopping cart page:
 >> validated the product name is same on the shopping cart page.
 >> validated the price of the product is the same on the shopping cart page.
->> validated the sub total value
+>> validated the sub total value.
->> validated the total value
+>> validated the total value.

 Extras:
 - Highlight function.